 At this time in the NFL, there are a load of quality quarterbacks that have made the position of QB go very deep in fantasy drafts.
 Hence, you can still get a good quality QB late in your draft, allowing you to gobble up other skill positions earlier in your draft like RB and WR that are not as deep.
 For one, this article has a photo of Matt Ryan, who is going much later than in previous years.
 Feel free to look at our

 Fantasy Football Quarterback Rankings to help target quarterbacks that will still be available after the big names are gone.
-In addition to Eli Manning,
+In addition to Matt Ryan,

-players like Carson Palmer, Josh Freeman, and Alex Smith all find themselves in situations this year that could make them solid value picks, and they all can be had much, much later in your draft.
+players like Jay Cutler, Ben Roethlisberger, and Carson Palmer all find themselves in situations this year that could make them solid value picks, and they all can be had much, much later in your draft.